This article discusses scores given within the Siteimprove performance module including:

 Siteimprove Performance uses a Performance Score to represent the overall performance of a specific page, given the variables selected for the measurement.

 Some pages could be scoring very high on certain devices, network speeds and from certain locations, while simultaneously providing a much slower experience given another set of variables.

 The Performance scores allow users to easily cross-compare pages performance between these situations at a glance, and thus easily identify where you should direct your efforts.

-The table below shows the multipliers used for different metrics on Google’s scale.
+The table below shows the weighting used for different metrics on Google’s scale.
 For more information on the metrics used in the table see the article - Performance: Terminology.

-For example, this means that when weighing the impact of these metrics, First Contentful Paint is weighed 3X, whereas Speed Index is weighed 4X.
-This means Speed Index weighs heavier when calculating the score than First Contentful Paint.
+For example, this means that when weighing the impact of these metrics, First Contentful Paint is weighed 15%, whereas Total Blocking Time is weighed 25%.
+This means Total Blocking Time weighs heavier when calculating the score than First Contentful Paint.

 What can be considered a good Performance score?

 Performance will return a score between 0-100 for each monitoring, given the specific metrics selected.
 A score of 0 is valid and usually indicates a very slow and poor experience, whereas a score of 100 indicates an excellent and very fast experience.

 The following ranges give an indication of how your site is doing:

 A score of 90+ will place you in the top 5% of websites, according to Google’s own scale for determining a page’s performance and speed.
 Reaching this score will improve your SEO, user engagement and user experience which can all help to increase conversion rates.